• Skip to primary navigation

 Waterton

 You’re now in the heart of the “Crown of the Continent”, a large transboundary region in Canada (Southwest Alberta and British Columbia), and the United States (Montana) that has been identified as one of North America’s “geo-tourism” destinations.
-In other words, have your camera ready, because this region is one of the most picturesque in all of Canada and North America.
+In other words, have your camera ready because this region is one of the most picturesque in all of Canada and North America.
 Though it’s difficult to choose a favourite stop on this Southern Alberta road trip, you should definitely plan for a few days in the Waterton area.
 With so many things to do in Waterton Lakes National Park, it’s an outdoor enthusiast’s dream.
 It doesn’t hurt that the views of the Rocky Mountains are there to keep you company!

-There’s almost no limit to the activities available in Waterton Lakes National Park: hiking, biking, stand-up paddleboarding, scuba diving, canoeing/kayaking, horseback riding, and golf are just some of the many activities on offer.
+There’s almost no limit to the activities available in Waterton Lakes National Park: hiking, biking, stand-up paddle boarding, scuba diving, canoeing/kayaking, horseback riding, and golf are just some of the many activities on offer.
 Camping in Waterton is also one of the best ways to be up close and personal with the park.

-In Waterton’s townsite, check out Cameron Falls, or take afternoon tea at the Prince of Wales hotel after a bit of window shopping.
+In Waterton’s townsite, check out Cameron Falls or take afternoon tea at the Prince of Wales Hotel after a bit of window shopping.

-Where to eat in Waterton:
+Where to Eat in Waterton:

 Wieners of Waterton, Windflower Corner Café, Thirsty Bear Kitchen and Bar, Lakeside Chophouse.
+(See our guide to the best Waterton restaurants for more great choices!)

 Where to Stay in Waterton